 EUROPEAN COMMISSION

 Secretariat-General

-Directorate C - Transparency, Efficiency & Resources The Director
+Directorate C - Transparency, Efficiency & Resources

+The Director

-Brussels SG.C.1/TB/
+Brussels SG.C.1/DO

 By registered mail with AR

-Peter Teffer Ekko Voorkamer Bemuurde Weerd WZ 3 3513 BH Utrecht The Netherlands
+Ms Rachel Cox Global Witness Rue Belliard 53, 1000 Brussels Belgium

-Copy by email: ask+request-8252-6a658153@asktheeu.org
+Copy by email: ask+request-9829-413d0655@asktheeu.org

-Subject: Your application for access to documents - GESTDEM 2020/3887
+Subject: Your application for access to documents - GESTDEM 2021/4870

-Dear Mr Teffer,
+Dear Ms Cox,

-I refer to your e-mail of 26 June 2020, registered on the same day, in which you make a request for access to documents, under the above-mentioned reference number.
-Please accept our apologies for the late reply to your request.
+I refer to your email of 4 August 2021, registered on the same day, in which you make a request for access to documents, under the above-mentioned reference number.

 1. Scope of Your Request

 You request access to, I quote:

-'All documents - including but not limited to minutes, (hand-written) notes, audio recordings, verbatim reports, operational conclusions, lines to take, briefings, e-mails, and presentations - related to the following video conference meetings President Von der Leyen has held with organisations and self-employed individuals:

-- 11/05/2020 Videoconference with the President and General-Secretary of ETUC - 15/05/2020 Meeting with the President and Director-General BusinessEurope - 24/05/2020 Videoconference with CEO Global Citizen - 12/06/2020 Videoconference CEO of Amgen and CEO of Teneo'.

-2. ASSESSMENT AND CONCLUSIONS UNDER REGULATION (EC) No 1049/2001

-The Secretariat-General of the European Commission has identified the following documents as falling under the scope of your request:

-- Business Europe meeting, dated 15 May 2020, reference Ares(2020)4806242 (hereafter 'document 1'); - ETUC meeting, dated 11 May 2020, reference Ares(2020)4806195 (hereafter 'document 2'); - Global Citizen meeting, dated 24 May 2020, reference Ares(2020)5071557 (hereafter 'document 3'); and - Amgen and Teneo meeting, dated 12 June 2020, reference Ares(2020)5072370 (hereafter 'document 4', documents 1 to 4 hereafter the 'requested documents').

-I can inform you that wide partial access is granted to the requested documents subject only to redactions due to the protection of the privacy and the integrity of the individual as per point (b) of Article 4(1) of Regulation (EC) No 1049/2001, for the reasons set out below.
+'All documents-including but not limited to correspondence, emails, minutes, notes (hand written or electronic), audio or video recordings, verbatim reports, operational conclusions, lines to take, briefings, and presentations-related to the meeting on 2021-07-16 between Anthony Whelan and Deutscher Industrie- und Handelskammertag e.V..'
+2. ASSESSMENT AND CONCLUSIONS UNDER REGULATION (EC) No 1049/2001 The Secretariat-General of the European Commission has identified the following documents as falling under the scope of your request: - Ares(2021)4623223 Meeting on due diligence SCG with Association of German Chambers of Industry and Commerce (Document 1) - Ares(2021)5003095 MEETING REQUEST for BS w Deutscher Industrie- und Handelskammertag (Association of German Chambers of Industry and Commerce) (Document 2) I can inform you that wide partial access is granted to the requested documents only subject to reductions due to the protection of personal data as per point (b) of Article 4(1) of Regulation (EC) No 1049/2001 for the reasons set out below.
 2.1.
-Protection of the privacy and the integrity of the individual

-Article 4(1)(b) of Regulation (EC) No 1049/2001 provides that '[t]he institutions shall refuse access to a document where disclosure would undermine the protection of [...] privacy and the integrity of the individual, in particular in accordance with Community legislation regarding the protection of personal data'.

-In its judgment in Case C-28/08 P (Bavarian Lager), the Court of Justice ruled that when a request is made for access to documents containing personal data, Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data (hereafter 'Regulation (EC) No 45/2001') becomes fully applicable.

-Please note that, as from 11 December 2018, Regulation (EC) No 45/2001 has been repealed by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC (hereafter 'Regulation (EU) 2018/1725').

-Judgment of the Court of Justice of 29 June 2010, European Commission v The Bavarian Lager Co.
+Protection of the privacy and the integrity of the individual Article 4(1)(b) of Regulation (EC) No 1049/2001 provides that '[t]he institutions shall refuse access to a document where disclosure would undermine the protection of [...] privacy and the integrity of the individual, in particular in accordance with Community legislation regarding the protection of personal data'.
+In its judgment in Case C-28/08 P (Bavarian Lager)1, the Court of Justice ruled that when a request is made for access to documents containing personal data, Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data2 (hereafter 'Regulation (EC) No 45/2001') becomes fully applicable.
+Please note that, as from 11 December 2018, Regulation (EC) No 45/2001 has been repealed by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC3 (hereafter 'Regulation (EU) 2018/1725').
+However, the case law issued with regard to Regulation (EC) No 45/2001 remains relevant for the interpretation of Regulation (EU) 2018/1725.
+2 Judgment of the Court of Justice of 29 June 2010, European Commission v The Bavarian Lager Co.
 Ltd (hereafter referred to as 'European Commission v The Bavarian Lager judgment') C-28/08 P, EU:C:2010:378, paragraph 59.

-OJ L 8, 12.1.2001, p.
+2 OJ L 8, 12.1.2001, p.
 1.

-OJ L 295, 21.11.2018, p.
+3 OJ L 295, 21.11.2018, p.
 39.